tylium/unit-enum/README.md

     assert_eq!(Color::from_discriminant(10), Some(Color::Red));
     assert_eq!(Color::from_discriminant(0), None);

-    // Get the total number of variants assert_eq!(Color::len(), 3);
+    // Get the total number of unit variants assert_eq!(Color::len(), 3);

     // Iterate over all variants